Surface groups are flexibly stable: Proof of geometric flexible stability

 We claim that $\delta$ is as required in the definition of flexible geometric stability with respect to the given $\varepsilon > 0$.
 To see this consider a $*$-cover $p : X \to S$ with $\beta(X) < \delta \mathrm{Area}(X)$.
 We need to show that $X$ is $\varepsilon$-reparable.
 Let $\Gamma$ be a $c$-cut graph on $X$.
 In particular

 Consider the complement $C =X \setminus \Gamma$.
 Every connected component of $C$ isometrically embeds into some cover of $S$ according to Proposition \ref{prop:cut surface embedds in a cover}.
-Relying on Theorem \ref{thm:variant of LERF} we find a cover $q : Q \to S$ admitting an isometrically embedded copy of $C$ on which the restriction of $q$ agrees with the map $p$.
+Relying on Theorem \ref{thm:variant of LERF} we find a cover $q : Q \to S$ admitting an isometrically embedded copy of $C$ on which the restriction of $q$ agrees with the map $p$, namely Diagram (\ref{eq:embeds diagram}) commutes.
 Moreover

 This completes the verification that $X$ is indeed $\varepsilon$-reparable. \end{proof}

 The fact that Theorem \ref{thm:surface groups are stable} implies our main result Theorem \ref{thm:main result} is contained in Proposition \ref{prop:geometric stability implies algebraic stability}.